 PROSPECT HEIGHTS – Back in October, the Brooklyn Public Library launched a contest to name the grandiose cast-copper eagle sculpture perched above the lobby of the Central Library branch at 10 Grand Army Plaza.

 BPL received nearly 300 name suggestions submitted from across Brooklyn and even as far away as Los Angeles and Montreal.
-A team made up of BPL librarians, members of the Brooklyn Historical Society narrowed down the submissions to five finalists., and staff from the
+A team made up of BPL librarians, members of the Brooklyn Eagles, and staff from the Brooklyn Historical Society narrowed down the submissions to five finalists.

 The eagle debuted at the Washington Street headquarters of the Brooklyn Daily Eagle in 1892 and moved to the Brooklyn Historical Society when the newspaper building was demolished in 1955.
 The Brooklyn Historical Society loaned the sculpture to the library in 1997 to commemorate the Brooklyn Daily Eagle’s archive being part of the library’s Brooklyn Collection—the largest public archive of Brooklyn’s social and cultural history in the 19th and 20th centuries.
 Brooklyn Historical Society formally gifted the eagle sculpture to the Library this past summer.